prvmalik/CKD-Quakification/re_output/Report-word.md

 # CKP Population Development

-In order to generate a virtual population suffering from CKD, the user must specify a target glomerular filtration rate (GFR).
-From there, PK-Sim will first generate a healthy population using the standard algorithm, and modify the physiological parameters of the simulated individuals to replicate a realistic CKD phenotype.
+In order to generate a virtual population of subjects with CKD, the user must specify a target range for glomerular filtration rate (GFR) (minimum to maximum).
+PK-Sim will first generate a healthy population using the standard algorithm - including the effects of aging as appropriate - and modify the physiological parameters of the simulated individuals to replicate a realistic CKD phenotype.
 The details of this process are outlined in Figure 2, with references to Figure 1, and Tables 1 and 2.
 For a complete description, see Malik et al.<sup>1</sup>

 |![test image](images/fig1(paper).PNG)|
 |:-:|